Magoosh will update this post as more information becomes available.

 The National Association of College Admission Counseling (NACAC) created the College Admission Status Update, a database of colleges that changed their admission process due to COVID-19.
 Search by institution name for updates.

 Almost daily, colleges are announcing changes in their testing policy to test-optional, at least for fall 2021 applicants.
-The University of California system made a big splash by announcing plans to phase out the use of SAT/ACT for admissions decisions by 2024 (they’re planning on developing their own test).
+The University of California system continues to make a splash as it relates to standardized testing—first by announcing plans to phase out the use of SAT/ACT for admissions decisions by 2024 and then by receiving a court-ordered mandate barring the UC system from using test scores at all.

 As college admissions policies continue to evolve, make sure to refer to the websites of specific schools for the latest information.